-For those who possess a BSN and have an interest in caring for high-risk newborn infants, Regis University offers the Master of Science in Nursing with a Neonatal Nurse Practitioner (NNP) emphasis.
+For those who possess a BSN and at least two years as a nurse in an intensive care nursery, Regis University offers the Master of Science in Nursing with a Neonatal Nurse Practitioner (NNP) emphasis.
 This highly specialized field is increasingly in need of qualified professionals, ready to give their knowledge and care to families and their newest additions.

 This campus-based NNP program combines advanced knowledge in nursing theory, health care policy, ethics and leadership related to the role of the advanced practice nurse with intensive courses reflecting the unique learning needs of the NNP- including clinical management of the high-risk newborn as well as diagnostic and therapeutic procedures.
 The nurse practitioner program is completed in two years and courses are taught one day a week to maximize your time and allow you to work.
 Clinical experiences are offered in a variety of Level III (high risk) neonatal intensive care units.
 Students in our graduate nursing program complete a minimum of 630 hours of experience in addition to coursework while guided by experts in the field of high-risk newborns.